 A PSM measures the total particle number concentration of the activated particles.
 The sampled aerosol flow is mixed with a high-temperature flow containing saturated diethylene glycol coming from the saturator, and then the mixed flow passes through a low-temperature growth tube.
-The particles large than a specific diameter can overcome the Kelvin effect and grow to larger sizes due to the condensation of supersaturated diethylene glycol.
+The particles large than a specific diameter can overcome the Kelvin effect and grow into larger sizes due to the condensation of super saturated diethylene glycol.
 The detection efficiency is mainly determined by the particle diameter and the saturator flow rate.
-The chemical compositions and charging state may affect the detection efficiencies (Kangasluoma et al., 2013, 2016a) and lead to errors in the reported particle size distributions (Kangasluoma and Kontkanen, 2017).
-However, we mainly focus on the inversion method in this study and assume the detection efficiency is only size dependent at a certain saturator flow rate.
-Since the temperatures in the saturator and the growth tube are fixed, a higher saturator flow rate leads to a higher supersaturation ratio of diethylene glycol in the growth tube and hence higher detection efficiencies (Fig. 1a).
-See Sect.
-3.1 for the details on how to obtain the detection efficiency curves.
-The detected total particle number concentration varies with the varying saturator flow rate when the particle size distribution is unchanged.
-The relationship between the detected total particle concentration, R, the saturator flow rate, s, and the particle size distribution function, n, can be expressed in the Fredholm integral equation of the first kind:
+The chemical compositions and charging state may affect the detection efficiencies (Kangasluoma et al., 2013; Kangasluoma et al., 2016a) and lead to errors in the reported particle size distributions (Kangasluoma and Kontkanen, 2017), however, we mainly focus on the inversion method in this study and assume the detection efficiency is only size dependent at a certain saturator flow rate.
+Since the temperatures in the saturator and the growth tube are fixed, a higher saturator flow rate leads to a higher super saturation ratio of diethylene glycol in the growth tube hence higher detection efficiencies (Fig. 1a).
+See Section 3.1 for the details on how to obtain the detection efficiency curves.
+The detected total particle number concentration varies with the varying saturator flow rate when the particle size distribution keeps unchanged.
+The relationship between the detected total particle concentration, n, can be expressed in the Fredholm integral equation of the first kind:

-$$R{i} = \int{0}^{+\infty} \eta\left(s{i}, d{p}\right) \times n \times \mathrm{d}d{p} + \varepsilon{i}, \qquad (1)$$ where R_i is the number concentration recorded at the ith saturator flow rate, s_i ; d_p is the electrical mobility diameter since the calibrating particles are classified according to their electrical mobility; η is the overall detection efficiency determined by s and d_p , including the detection efficiency and the sampling efficiency; n is the probability density of particle number concentration (particle size distribution function), dN/dd_p and N is the accumulated number concentration of particles smaller than d_p ; and ε_i is the error in the recorded particle concentration at s_i .
+$$R{\rm i} = \int_0^{+\infty} \eta \left(s{\rm i}, d_p \right) \times n \times {\rm d}d_p + \mathcal{E}{\rm i} \,, \tag{7}$$ where R_i is the number concentration recorded at the ith saturator flow rate, s_i ; d_p is the electrical mobility diameter since the calibrating particles are classified according to their electrical mobility; η is the overall detection efficiency determined by s and d_p , including the detection efficiency and the sampling efficiency; n is the probability density of particle number concentration (particle size distribution function), dN/dd_p and N is the accumulated number concentration of particles smaller than d_p ; and ε_i is the error in the recorded particle concentration at s_i .
 There are many potential sources of the error, ε .
-For instance, the uncertainties in the calibrated detection efficiencies, the systematic errors caused by the non-ideal fitting formula of the detection efficiency curves, the CPC counting uncertainties, the uncertainties in the supersaturation ratio due to fluctuations in the flow rate and temperature, and the unstable aerosol source will all contribute to the difference between the detected number concentration and the expected particle concentration assuming there is no error.
+For instance, the uncertainties in the calibrated detection efficiencies, the systematic errors caused by the non-ideal fitting formula of the detection efficiency curves, the CPC counting uncertainties, the uncertainties in the super saturation ratio due to fluctuations in the flow rate and temperature, and the unstable aerosol source will all contribute to the difference between the detected number concentration and the expected particle concentration assuming there is no error.